-- 1. The foregoing recitals are true and correct and are hereby incorporated by reference - 2.
-In compliance with AB 361 (2021), and in order to continue to conduct teleconference meetings without complying with the usual teleconference meeting requirements of the Brown Act, the Board makes the following continued findings: - a) The Board has considered the circumstances of the state of emergency; and - b) The state of emergency, as declared by the Governor, continues to directly impact the ability of the Board, as well as staff and members of the public, from meeting safely in person; and - c) The CDC continues to recommend physical distancing of at least six feet due to COVID-19 and the Contra Costa County Health Officer strongly recommends online meetings and distancing.
-As a result of the presence of COVID-19 and the increase of cases due to the Omicron variant and sub-variants, meeting in person would present imminent risks to the health or safety of attendees, the Board, and staff. - 3.
+- 1. The foregoing recitals are true and correct and are hereby incorporated by reference - In compliance with AB 361 (2021), and in order to continue to conduct teleconference meetings without complying with the usual teleconference meeting requirements of the Brown Act, the Board makes the following continued findings: - a) The Board has considered the circumstances of the state of emergency; and - b) The state of emergency, as declared by the Governor, continues to directly impact the ability of the Board, as well as staff and members of the public, from meeting safely in person; and - c) The CDC continues to recommend physical distancing of at least six feet due to COVID-19 and as a result of the presence of COVID-19 and the increase of cases due to the Delta and Omicron variants, meeting in person would present imminent risks to the health or safety of attendees, the Board, and staff. - 3.
 The Board may continue to meet remotely in compliance with AB 361, in order to better ensure the health and safety of the public. - 4.
 The Board will revisit the need to conduct meetings remotely within 30 days of the adoption of this resolution.

-STATE OF CALIFORNIA) COUNTY OF CONTRA COSTA)

-I HEREBY CERTIFY that the foregoing Resolution was duly and regularly adopted by the Directors of the Stege Sanitary District, at a regular meeting thereof, held on the 19th day of January 2023 by a X-X vote as follows:
+STATE OF CALIFORNIA) COUNTY OF CONTRA COSTA) I HEREBY CERTIFY that the foregoing Resolution was duly and regularly adopted by the Directors of the Stege Sanitary District, at a regular meeting thereof, held on the 17th day of March 2022 by a X-X vote as follows:

-AYES: BOARD MEMBERS: NOES: BOARD MEMBERS: ABSENT: BOARD MEMBERS: ABSTAIN: BOARD MEMBERS:
+AYES:BOARD MEMBERS:NOES:BOARD MEMBERS:ABSENT:BOARD MEMBERS:ABSTAIN:BOARD MEMBERS:

-JULIET CHRISTIAN-SMITH, President Stege Sanitary District Contra Costa County, California
+DWIGHT MERRILL, President Stege Sanitary District Contra Costa County, California